mririgoyen/hdhr-assistant/readme.md

     - It is important to note that your paths might be different if you have more than one volume or if you copied this repository to a different location.

-    - You the email address and password you signed up with on Zap2It's website.
+    - Use the email address and password you signed up with on Zap2It's website.

  8. Click OK.